 Members receive four A5 magazines per year, with news about the cemetery and its management, Friends’ events and activities, biographical sketches of notable personalities, nature notes, reviews, anecdotes, poetry – anything and everything of interest to Friends of Brompton Cemetery.
 Donations are also very welcome to help us with our work!
 We are a Registered Charity, Number 298605.

-As an independent organisation entirely reliant on the work of volunteers we are always keen to recruit not only new members, but people with the time and energy to contribute actively to The Friends’ ambitions.
+As an independent organisation entirely reliant on the work of volunteers we are always keen to recruit people with the time and energy to contribute actively to The Friends’ ambitions.
 This is especially important as the extensive developments arising out of the Heritage and Big Lottery Fund project rely heavily on volunteer work.
-There are many ways in which volunteers can contribute, and if this is of interest to you, please contact the Friends on 020 7351 1689 or by email on: firstname.lastname@example.org
+There are many ways in which volunteers can contribute, and if this is of interest to you, please contact the Friends by email on: firstname.lastname@example.org

 We need people interested in leadership roles, and many others for stewarding and support work.
 Examples of the kinds of volunteer support we need are helping to: